piyushdolar/timeo/README.md

 ## Installation

-Download latest version of release and install it, make sure to disable your antivirus first in order to install application.
+Download latest version of release and install it, since the app code is unsigned make sure to disable your antivirus first in order to install application.

 ## Issues